How To Clean Corian Countertops With Vinegar And Other Ways

 As the title states, warm water is absolutely essential when cleaning your Corian.

-Afterward, rinse with clean, warm water.
+Afterward, rinse with clean, warm water without any vinegar in it.

 3. Use Ammonia-based Cleaners On Your Corian Countertops